 I’m Jennifer van Alstyne, The Academic Designer.
-Welcome The Social Academic.
+Welcome to The Social Academic.
+Today I want to talk about why I joined Academic Twitter (#AcademicTwitter).

 I just joined Twitter this year

-I’m part of a subset of millenials who grew up with social media.
+I’m part of a subset of millennials who grew up with social media.
 We weren’t sure if we wanted to be a part of it.

 We saw people lose their jobs for posting photos of drinking, people cheating, catfishing, fake accounts, and more.